qingyou97/val_edge_map/README.md

-Carefully observe the parameters and the training strategy used in the paper.
+If the training is over, I will start testing the indicator results.